section-engineering-education/engineering-education/content/articles/build-an-ip-address-tracker/index.md

 **Tailwind CSS** -  To enable styling with ease, we will use Tailwind CSS in the project.
 Building UI components can be done in a faster and more efficient way using this library.
 In case you are not familiar with setting up Tailwind.css for your project, please check out [this comprehensive guide](https://javascript.plainenglish.io/how-to-setup-tailwind-css-in-vue-3-405c889842d9).
 Follow it step by step.

-### Modifying the styling and creating the Vue files.
+### Modifying the styling and creating the Vue files

 In this section, we will look at the modifications we will have to make to our files to fit our project.